Zakariya-Younis/Zakariya-Younis/README.md

 ### 🧑‍💻 About Me

-🚀 Passionate about crafting innovative **mobile & web applications** that blend design and functionality.
+🚀 Passionate about crafting innovative web applications that blend design and functionality.
 🌍 Focused on delivering real-world impact through elegant and scalable tech solutions.

 - 🔭 Currently working on: **AFAQ platforms**
 - 🌱 Currently learning:
   - Advanced **React.js** & **TypeScript**
+  - **AI/ML** for intelligent features in apps
+- 🌱 used to work on it:
   - **Flutter** & cross-platform Firebase integration
-  - **AI/ML** for intelligent features in apps
   - Clean **UI/UX Design** for seamless user journeys

 ---